 The image on the right uses a narrow aperture.
-The middle ground and background are in focus and the foreground i.e. the flowers are blurry.
+The middleground and background are in focus and the foreground (the flowers) are blurry.

 How to Achieve a Layered Look in Post-Production?

-You can still achieve distinct foreground, middle ground, and background effect in your images.
+You can still achieve a distinct foreground, middleground, and background effect in your images.
 You’ll need to take individual photos (bracketing images) and combining them in post-production.

-I am a big proponent of getting images correct SOOC (straight out of camera).
+I am a big proponent of getting images correct straight out of the camera.
 But sometimes things are not under your control.
-Bracketing is a good way to achieve a distinct foreground, middle ground, and background in your images.
+Bracketing is a good way to achieve a distinct foreground, middleground, and background in your images.

 The image above is a merged image of the famous Half Dome in Yosemite National Park at sunrise.
-It was really dark close to sunrise and I was not able to get both the foreground and the background in focus in camera.
+Because it was close to sunrise, it was really dark and I was not able to get both the foreground and the background in focus in camera.

-So I photographed different images (bracketed the exposure) with the foreground in focus and brightly lit.
+So I photographed different images (bracketing the exposure) with the foreground in focus and brightly lit.
 Then I photographed the background in focus and merged them in Lightroom.